benthic-bruvs-field-manual/Benthic-BRUVs-field-manual.github.io/pages/04-field-logistics.md

 2. Crew gaff or grapple the rope between the floats and retrieve slack rope as the vessel manoeuvres over the system.
 3. Stereo-BRUVs should only be retrieved once the vessel is directly above the deployment site.
 Stereo-BRUVs retrieved at an angle are prone to being dragged and caught on the benthos.
 4. Once the stereo-BRUV is on deck, dry the housings and remove cameras and their memory cards and change bait.
 Check battery life is sufficient for another deployment and turn the cameras off to preserve battery life.
-5. Ensure all field metadata and comments are collected (as in Supp 4).
+5. Ensure all field metadata and comments are collected (as in [Supp.
+4](https://benthic-bruvs-field-manual.github.io/files/Supp.
+4_ Example-Field-and-Labsheet.xlsx)).

 ## End of day checks